 Get Involved Today

-After the session you will be asked to make a pledge.
+After the session, why not share the information with others?
 This could be by talking to your neighbours, friends or family about scams or writing to your local MP asking them to promote scams awareness.
 You can also help to promote Friends Against Scams on your social media platforms.

-SCAMchampions are Friends Against Scams who want to do more, they host awareness sessions to recruit Friends and drive Friends Against Scams forward in their communities or workplace.
+SCAMchampions are Friends Against Scams who want to do more - by registering, they gain access to the resources area of the website.
+They can host awareness sessions to recruit Friends and drive Friends Against Scams forward in their communities or workplace.
 SCAMchampions attend an additional session (either face-to-face or online) to give them a fuller understanding of the laws surrounding scams and some presentation tips.

 This resource has been designed to assist professionals and practitioners who will be interacting with victims of scams, this includes but is not limited to; social workers, community nurses, volunteers and befrienders.
-The E-Learning will give you an understanding of the scale of the problem of scams, an insight into the behaviour of the criminals behind scams, an understanding of the legislation that can be used to support scam victims and to prosecute criminals behind scams, and practical advice on how best to support a victim of scams.
-To start the practioner e-learning (around 45 minutes) click here.
+The e-learning will give you an understanding of the scale of the problem of scams, an insight into the behaviour of the criminals behind scams, an understanding of the legislation that can be used to support scam victims and to prosecute criminals behind scams, and practical advice on how best to support a victim of scams.
+To start the practitioner e-learning (around 45 minutes), click here.